earowang/sugrrants/cran-comments.md

 * omitted the redundant 'with R' in Description
 * replaced double quotes with single quotes for package names and software names
 * specified 'ggplot2' graphics for temporal data
+* deleted "The goal of 'sugrrants' is to" in Description

 Thanks.